tzuhsien-kao/genio-tools/docs/index.rst

 .. prompt:: bash $

-	rity-flash --bootstrap lk.bin --bootstrap-addr 0x201000 \
+	aiot-flash --bootstrap lk.bin --bootstrap-addr 0x201000 \
 	             --bootstrap-mode aarch64

 Board control
 -------------

-If your board supports `rity-board`, `rity-flash` will also be able to control the reset and download GPIOs.
+If your board supports `aiot-board`, `aiot-flash` will also be able to control the reset and download GPIOs.
 You can flash and control your board using the following command:

 .. prompt:: bash $

-	rity-flash --gpio-power <power_gpio> \
+	aiot-flash --gpio-power <power_gpio> \
 	             --gpio-reset <reset_gpio> \
 	             --gpio-download <download_gpio>